NiallHornFX/StableFluids3D-GL/README.md

 This is a 3D Implementation of Jos Stams famous paper [Stable Fluids](https://d2f99xq7vri1nk.cloudfront.net/legacy_app_files/pdf/ns.pdf "Paper") on the CPU.
 Implemented in C++ in an OOP Framework style, with OpenGL currently the only implemented Graphics API, For Ray Marching the resulting 3D Density Grid.
 However the `renderobject_3D` abstract base Class can be implemented to support other API Backends.
 This Multi-Render Handler abstraction will be futher increased later.
-I chose to implement this as a CPU Solver first, mainly because in VFX CPU Solvers take preedence, my GPU Implementation will become part of this project later.
+I chose to implement this as a CPU Solver first, mainly because in VFX CPU Solvers take precdence, my GPU Implementation will become part of this project later.

-The Advection Method implemented currently uses Semi-Lagrangian (Single Step, Forward Euler), with ethier Linear or Cosine Interoplation.
+The Advection Method implemented currently uses Semi-Lagrangian (Single Step, Forward Euler), with ethier Linear or Cosine Interpolation.
-The Pressure Projection step uses a Matrix-less implementation of the Gauss-Seidel (Single-Threaded) with Sucessive Over Relaxation or Jacobi (Multi-Threaded) iteeative linear solvers to compute the pressure grid.
-While the Jacobi method can be safley Multi-Threaded increasing performance, its simultaneous displacements result in much slower convergence than the Gauss-Seidel method, espeically when using Sucessive Over Relaxation which increases convergence simmilar to the
+The Pressure Projection step uses a Matrix-less implementation of the Gauss-Seidel (Single-Threaded) with Successive Over Relaxation or Jacobi (Multi-Threaded) iterative linear solvers to compute the pressure grid.
+While the Jacobi method can be safeley Multi-Threaded increasing performance, its simultaneous displacements result in much slower convergence than the Gauss-Seidel method, espeically when using Successive Over Relaxation which increases convergence simmilar to the
-Conjugate Gradient Method, because of its sucessive displacements been applied within each solve iteration, thus its favoured as the default pressure solver.
+Conjugate Gradient Method, because of its successive displacements been applied within each solve iteration, thus its favoured as the default pressure solver.

 *The Second Order accurate Runge Kutta 2 (MidPoint) Method is currently implemented but not enabled in solver just yet.
-*SSE and AVX Intrinsics are been implemented to speed up Linear Interoplations aswell as Graident Caluclations.
+*SSE and AVX Intrinsics are been implemented to speed up Linear Interpolations aswell as Gradient calculations.
-*OpenMP used for Data Parallism based Multithreading on LockFree Solver operations where applicable.
+*OpenMP used for Data Parallelism based Multithreading on LockFree Solver operations where applicable.
 Plan to replace with TBB.

 I Chose to implement my own templated vector and matrix classes oppose to using GLM.
-These are been futher refined.
+These are been further refined.
 The Project as a whole has a long way to go.
 For now no GUI is implemented, there are basic Inputs W/S for Camera Translation and Page Up/Down for Emission Source Scaling.
 The Mouse can be used to re-postion the single point light illuminating the scene.
 The Application/Solve and Render Loop is currently embedded as part of the `fluidsolver_3` class itself, within the `fluidsolver_3::solve_step()` member function.

-## Depenedancies ##
+## Dependencies
 * GLFW - OpenGL Window and Context Creation.
 * GLEW - OpenGL Extensions Loading/Wangiling.
-* OpenMP 2.0 - Data Parallism Multithreading.
+* OpenMP 2.0 - Data Parallelism Multithreading.

 ## Building ##
 CMake Build System is planned, for now relies on Visual Studio 2017+ (vc141).
 Libaries of GLFW and GLEW are statically Linked to the application as of now.